harrisonlabollita/ris-2-bib/README.md

 ```bash
 ris2bib -file=name-of-file/directory-path
 ```
-The CLI will keep the original file name, but change the file extenstion to ``*.bib``.
+The cli will keep the original file name, but change the file extenstion to ``*.bib``.

 If you have many ``*.ris`` files in a directory you can convert all of them, by simply calling ``ris2bib`` from within the directory
 ```bash